 Pursuant to Section 14A of the Securities Exchange Act of 1934, we are requesting your advisory approval of the compensation of our named executive officers as disclosed in the Compensation Discussion and Analysis, the compensation tables, and the narrative discussion set forth below in this Proxy Statement.
 This non-binding advisory vote is commonly referred to as a "say on pay" vote.
 At our 2011 Annual Meeting of Stockholders, our stockholders indicated their preference to hold this non-binding advisory vote annually.
-The next non-binding advisory vote on executive compensation will occur at our 2015 Annual Meeting of Stockholders.
+The next non-binding advisory vote on executive compensation will occur at our 2017 Annual Meeting of Stockholders.

-In fiscal year 2014, bonus target levels were established so that Target Total Cash compensation (base salary and target annual cash incentive) for the named executive officers would be at approximately the 50th percentile of our peer group only if performance goals were achieved.
-In 2014, we continued a compensation practice we started in fiscal year 2012 by granting performance based RSU's for executives which are tied to company performance over a 24-month period.
-Consistent with our broader growth objectives while conserving cash, our 2014 executive compensation program was designed to meet the following objectives:
+In fiscal year 2015, the Compensation Committee continued to use the 50th percentile or median of the peer group as a benchmark to make pay decisions considering salary and overall pay.
+By approaching pay in this manner, executives in general will only receive above market pay if warranted by performance under our cash incentive plan or our performance equity plan.
+In 2015, we continued a compensation practice we started in fiscal year 2012 by granting performance-based RSU's for executives which are tied to company performance over a 24-month period.
+Consistent with our broader growth objectives while conserving cash, our 2015 executive compensation program was designed to meet the following objectives:

-- 1. Minimizing cash compensation to the extent possible, by avoiding cash-consuming practices such as tax gross-ups, generous severance and retirement packages or guaranteed bonuses; - 2.
+- Reducing cash compensation to the extent possible, by avoiding cash-consuming practices such as tax gross-ups, generous severance and retirement packages or guaranteed bonuses; - 2.
 Setting aggressive targets for cash incentive compensation to encourage performance; - 3.
-Emphasizing equity compensation to align the interests of our named executive officers with those of our stockholders and incentivize them to work toward our turnaround, including granting performance based restricted stock unit awards; and - 4.
+Emphasizing equity compensation to align the interests of our named executive officers with those of our stockholders and incentivize them to work toward our turnaround, including granting performance-based restricted stock unit awards; and - 4.
 Emphasizing executive compensation governance policies that are aligned with the interest of our shareholders including change in control benefits that are double-trigger (i.e., require termination of employment as well as a change in control) and that are within reasonable limits, a stock ownership policy, clawback provisions, and anti-hedging/pledging provisions.

-We encourage you to carefully review the "Compensation Discussion and Analysis" set forth below in this Proxy Statement for additional details on FormFactor's executive compensation, including FormFactor's compensation philosophy and objectives, as well as the processes our Compensation Committee used to determine the structure and amounts of the compensation of our named executive officers in fiscal year 2014.
+We encourage you to carefully review the "Compensation Discussion and Analysis" set forth below in this Proxy Statement for additional details on FormFactor's executive compensation, including FormFactor's compensation philosophy and objectives, as well as the processes our Compensation Committee used to determine the structure and amounts of the compensation of our named executive officers in fiscal year 2015.